 You may have heard the common investing expression ‘buy low, sell high’ and this is what’s meant by that.
 If you bought at £5 per share and sold at £2.50 per share, you would have this completely the wrong way round.

-To avoid this problem completely, a beginner should never invest into a single company but rather invest passively into a well-diversified portfolio i.e. into lots of different companies across various countries and industries.
+To avoid this problem completely, a beginner should never invest in a single company but rather invest passively into a well-diversified portfolio i.e. into lots of different companies across various countries and industries.

 Sound complicated?
 It isn’t.
-Once you’re set up, all you need to do is make sure your monthly direct debit goes through and all of your investing will be taken care for you within the platform.
+Once you’re set-up, all you need to do is make sure your monthly direct debit goes through and all of your investing will be taken care of for you within the platform.

 What is passive investing?

 The first thing to understand is that there are two broad strategies when it comes to investing; active and passive.

 Active investing refers to a strategy whereby investors give an investment manager their money in order to make specific investments on their behalf with the goal of outperforming an investment benchmark index or target return.
 Due to the cost of this management and the technology and resources they deploy, active management tends to be more expensive.